-Whenever you have concerns or need care, we’re here to help.
+We know you never thought you’d be having a baby during a pandemic.
+But whenever you have concerns or need care, we’re here to help.
 Our clinics can answer many of your questions and guide you to the best kind of appointment, whether that’s a video visit, phone visit or in-person visit.

 Not sure where to begin?
 Answers are only a phone call away:

 To stay healthy, we recommend staying home and isolating yourself with your family.
 This is the best way to protect yourself and others from exposure to COVID-19.